munaray/create-node-app/README.md

-# create-node-app
+# create-node-app-cli

-`create-node-app` is a powerful CLI tool that helps developers quickly scaffold a Node.js project with integrated database configuration, ORM setup, and optional TypeScript support.
+`create-node-app-cli` is a powerful CLI tool that helps developers quickly scaffold a Node.js project with integrated database configuration, ORM setup, and optional TypeScript support.
 The tool also includes support for popular frameworks such as Express, Fastify, and Nest, as well as built-in Swagger documentation configuration for API development.

 ## Features